HOME REMEDIES FOR POISON IVY WITH DIY POISON IVY SPRAY.

 The rash can only come from the oils on the plant itself.
 However, when it is scratched open, it irritates the rash.

 My son got way worse before getting better and it kept spreading.
 I blame it on the fact that he wouldn’t leave it alone.
 It’s hard to tell a 4-year-old not to scratch something that is so itchy.
-In hindsight, I would have kept him in pants so he couldn’t touch it.
+In hindsight, I should have had him wear long pants to deter him from scratching it.

 DRY IT OUT